LazyDennis/csvlibary/Readme.md

 ## Description

 This is a CSV libary written by `C++`.
 It can be used to read or write CSV files.
-By inheriting `vector` class for `C++` standard libary, there are to main classes in the libary, included in namespace `SimpleCSV`.
+By inheriting `std::vector` class of `C++` standard libary, there are two main classes in the libary, included in namespace `SimpleCSV`.
 I am going show how to use the libary below.
 Delimeter and escape character can be customized, and `','` as delimeter , `'\"'` as escape character and `'\n'` as newline, are set as default.
 Multiple charactors of delimeter is supported in this libary.

+---

+## Features

+1. C++11 standard is required.
+2. Using template to support different types of character.
+3. Methods of `std::vector` can be used to operator rows and elements, also STL algorithm.

 ---